ris-work/ris-work/README.md

 - 🪲 Debuggers: GDB, CheatEngine
 - 𓀨 Hardware: Raspberry Pi 3, 4, Radxa X2L, Arduino, AllWinner D1 (RISC-V/C906) series

-(Please see my contributions for evidence)

 <!---
+ris-work/ris-work
-ris-work/ris-work is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->